phenix32/SoundKey/README.md

 ## Overview

 The SoundKey Application is a PowerShell script tailored for enhancing the gaming experience of "Les Loups-garous de Thiercelieux," a popular social deduction game.
 By allowing the game master to trigger sound effects through keyboard inputs, this tool enriches the narrative and interaction during gameplay.
-For more details about the game, visit [Les Loups-garous de Thiercelieux on Wikipedia](https://fr.wikipedia.org/wiki/Les_Loups-garous_de_Thiercelieux).
+For more details about the game, visit [SoundKey web site](https://sites.google.com/view/soundkey-atmosphere/home/english).

 it is also ideal for custom soundboards, interactive audio projects, or adding atmosphere to tabletop RPGs as a game master’s tool.